These links will direct Amateurs to useful sites and also showcases

 our members' projects.

-We are a not-for-profit organisation, however we may provide commercial links to Companies which have given exemplary service to our Club, or sites which offer genuine resource materials for our members.
-Enjoy!
+We provide some commercial links to Companies which have given exemplary service to our Club, or sites which offer genuine resource materials for our members.

-This is a link to the Radiocommunications area of the Federal Government website
+A link to the Federal Government Radiocommunications website

 The newest articles are at the top and slowly sink down the page.